HL7-DaVinci/CRD/README.md

 1. Build the code
   * `gradle build`

-Visit the [server README](server/README.md) to see how to run the server or the [request-generator README](request-generator/README.md) for information on running these subprojects.
+Visit the [server README](server/README.md) to see how to run the server or the [crd-request-generator README](https://github.com/HL7-DaVinci/crd-request-generator/README.md) for information on running these subprojects.

 ## Setting up a KeyCloak instance